ad-ha/repsolluzygas-async/README.md

 - Add ConfigFlow configuration
 - Add HACS Custom Repository Configuration
 - Revised Average Amount to be pulled from API, instead of calculation
+- Implement Unique_Id for each sensor.
+The sensors are now configurable from UI.
 ```